gu-fan/autotype.vim/README.rst

 Currently, there are some issues around.

     1. Typing ``'`` with some text will cause the text to reindent.

+       This is caused mainly by indent settings like '&inde,&indk,&cpo'.
+       So you should check them first.

 TODO
 ====